What to Say When You Can’t Meet the Deadline: Business English Phrasal Verbs

 phrasal verb

-to move a vehicle to the side of the road and stop; to force a driver to stop their vehicle by someone in authority, like the police
+to move a vehicle to the side of the road and stop; to force a driver to stop their vehicle by someone in authority

 The police officer signaled for us to pull over to the side of the road.